patrickbucher/docs/weinberg/how-software-is-built.md

 In a feedback cycle, cause and effect can look the same.

-Systems with positive feedback loops either explode or collapse, depending on the naming of the variable (measuring "quality" vs. "defects"; quality collapses, defects explode).
+Systems with positive feedback loops either explode or collapse, depending on the naming of the variable (measuring “quality” vs. “defects“; quality collapses, defects explode).

 Explosion and collapse change a system until the current model of the system no longer applies.
-(Too many bugs: system is abandoned or bugs aren't tracked any longer.)
+(Too many bugs: system is abandoned or bugs aren’t tracked any longer.)

 Managers are often too optimistic that everything goes well or things will get better by themselves.
-Pattern 2 managers don't know how to reason or communicate about problems, slip into Humpty Dumpty Syndrome, and delay action even further.
+Pattern 2 managers don’t know how to reason or communicate about problems, slip into Humpty Dumpty Syndrome, and delay action even further.
 Becoming aware that the problem got too big, they apply corrections that are too big, starting an evern worse feedback cycle.
 (Adding more people to the project;